gbif/registry/docs/grscicoll_batches.md

   c1,n1,descr1,true,ES
   ```

-  If you are doing an update of existing entities you must specify the key of each entity in the `KEY` column.
+  If you are doing an update of an existing entity you must specify the key of the entity in the `KEY` column.
-- Contacts file: it contains the contacts of the institutions or the collections.
+- Contacts file: it contains the contacts associated with the institutions or collections.
 You can use any of the fields of
   the `ContactFields` defined [here](../registry-service/src/main/java/org/gbif/registry/service/collections/batch/FileFields.java)

-  If you are doing an update of existing contacts you must specify the key of each entity in the `KEY` column and the
+  If you are doing an update of existing contacts you must specify the key of the contact in the `KEY` column and the
-  key of the institution(`INSTITUTION_KEY`) or the collection(`COLLECTION_KEY`).
-If it is an initial import and the
+  code of the institution(`INSTITUTION_CODE`) or the collection(`COLLECTION_CODE`) to link them.
-  corresponding institution or collection doesn't exist yet because it'll be created during the import, you have to use
-  the `INSTITUTION_CODE` and `COLLECTION_CODE`to link them.

   Example of a contacts file:
   ```